Queen Elizabeth Influences In Theresa May Visit: Invites Trump To U.K., Talks Military, NATO

 For example, Reuters reported on January 22 that Theresa May found some of Donald Trump’s statements about women to be “unacceptable.”
 Furthermore, Theresa May was firm in stating that she was not going to let Donald Trump diminish the role of women and said her biggest statement would be the fact that she was standing in front of him as a female prime minister.

 Theresa May was also representing in her meetings with Donald Trump and Republicans one of the most powerful women in the world: Queen Elizabeth II.
-After all, Theresa May was democratically elected, but Queen Elizabeth has to make the final approval of the U.K. Prime Minister.
+After all, Theresa May was democratically elected, but Queen Elizabeth has to make the final approval of the U.K. prime minister.

-Kicking off her representation of Queen Elizabeth to Donald Trump and American lawmakers, Theresa May gave a speech at a Republican leader event in Philadelphia, Pennsylvania called the GOP Retreat, and it brought a lot of protesters.
+Kicking off her representation of Queen Elizabeth to Donald Trump and American lawmakers, Theresa May gave a speech at a Republican leader event in Philadelphia, Pennsylvania, called the GOP Retreat, and it brought a lot of protesters.

 While Theresa May was one of the primary speakers at the event, the protesters outside were not against the U.K. or the Queen of England.
 Instead, these protesters were angry at the Republicans attending, and many of their protest signs were related to women’s rights, welcoming immigrants and undocumented workers, or the Republicans repealing Obamacare without having an immediate Trumpcare to replace it.

 Nevertheless, there may have been some U.K. protesters in Philadelphia marching against Theresa May about healthcare.
-This is especially true since Theresa May recently did not refuse to answer questions about the U.K.’s nationalized healthcare system, called the N.H.S., being open to American “firms taking over the N.H.S.” now that Brexit was coming up on the horizon.
+This is especially true since Theresa May recently did not refute allegations about the U.K.’s nationalized healthcare system, called the NHS, being open to American “firms taking over the N.H.S.” now that Brexit was coming up on the horizon.

 At the Republican GOP, Theresa May did not make any mention about Queen Elizabeth directly as if she was taking orders from the queen, but she did talk about realms of authority that the queen is associated with such as the Church of England, the Queen’s military, Brexit, and being a welcoming head of state to Donald Trump.